 An undergraduate science and math GPA and an overall undergraduate GPA are calculated by the application services.
 Note that the undergraduate GPAs include all undergraduate level courses ever taken by the applicant, including undergraduate courses taken in high school or after graduation from college.
 Thus it is possible for applicants to take undergraduate level science courses after graduating from college in order to enhance their cumulative science and math GPAs and overall GPAs.

-In 2012 there were more than 48,000 applicants for admission to allopathic medical school for the 20,055 places available for matriculation in the fall of 2013.
-The national average GPAs for accepted allopathic medical school students in 2013 were 3.63 for the science and math GPA and 3.69 for the overall GPA..
+The national average GPAs for accepted allopathic medical school students in 2014 were 3.63 for the science and math GPA and 3.77 for the overall GPA.
 The AAMC has extensive tables of statistics regarding medical school admissions on the FACTS: Applicants, Matriculants, Enrollment, Graduates, M.D.-Ph.D., and Residency Applicants Data section of the AAMC web site.

-In 2012 for osteopathic medical schools, there were 16,700 applicants for the 6100 places for available for matriculation in the fall 2013 entering class.
-The national average GPAs for accepted osteopathic medical school applicants for matriculation in 2013 were 3.38 for the science GPA and 3.50 for the overall GPA.
+The national average GPAs for accepted osteopathic medical school applicants for matriculation in 2014 were 3.39 for the science GPA and 3.51 for the overall GPA.

-Note that the MCAT is being revised and a new MCAT will be launched in the spring of 2015.
-Students can find more information including the Second Edition of the 2015 MCAT Preview Guide.
+Note that the MCAT is being revised and a new MCAT will be launched in April of 2015.
+Students can find more information including about the new MCAT on the AAMC's MCAT2015 for Students web site.
 The prehealth advisor will also provide updated information about the new MCAT as it becomes available.

 From the Prehealth Society to focus groups to programs sponsored by the Office of Health Professions Advising, there are many opportunities in the Bryn Mawr community to learn about the medical profession.
 You should also try to spend some time shadowing a physician to get an up-close view of the practice of medicine.